Temporary Tooth Gems Explained: Safe Trends and Care Tips

 You can take them off with dental floss or a dental tool if needed.
 Removal does not cause chips or scratches on your enamel.

 The temporary nature means your teeth stay healthy while you express your style.
 There is little risk if you follow care instructions and avoid long-term wear.
-This makes temporary tooth gems a safe option for cosmetic change.
+This makes a temporary safe option for cosmetic change.

 Who Should Consider Temporary Tooth Gems?